Are all the expressions of Warrior 2 above Integrated Poses?

 So, tips and beliefs around movements can create more trouble than they are worth even though they come from well-meaning teachers who heard it from their own well-meaning teachers.

 Interested in learning this skill?
-Email me and we’ll talk.
-I’ll tell you what your options are after I ask you a few questions to assess where you are at right now.
+Email me and we can ask each other questions and assess together where you are at right now and if this work is a good fit for you.
 Remember that it is never what you do that you regret, but what you did not do when you had the chance!